RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 3) Run ./ANM to analyse  EV71_CG3.pdb

-3.1) First make a sub-directory to avoid overwriting of your previous ANM outout:
+3.1) First make a sub-directory to avoid overwriting of your previous ANM output:

  ::